 Driving in Scotland is quite similar to driving in the UK.
 It's still important to have a good grasp of local laws to make your journey smoother once you book your rent a car in Scotland.
 Besides always driving on the left hand side of the road, keep in mind that on roundabouts you must give way to vehicles from your right.
 Please find below a list of guidelines for driving in Scotland:

 Petrol stations are usually located near large supermarkets or main road junctions.
 Some of the most common brands are Shell, BP and Esso.
 In addition, supermarkets such as Tesco, Morrison's, Sainsbury's and Asda also offer fueling stations.
 Fuel is priced by the litre and in the cities, you'll often find 24-hour access at fuel stations.
 Keep in mind that in the Highlands certain routes have sparse coverage.
-To learn more about road regulations in Scotland, pay a visit to our driving in the United Kingdom page.
+To learn more about road regulations in Scotland, pay a visit to our page about driving in the United Kingdom.

 Drivers must be at least 17 years old to hold a full driving licence.
 However, it's important to note that you must be at least 21 years old to be able to drive a car hire in Scotland.
-For those under the age of 25, an additional young driver surcharge may apply, depending on the car rental company.
+For those under the age of 26, an additional young driver surcharge may apply, depending on the car rental company.
 Additionally, most companies impose a maximum age limit of 75 years and may ask for a medical certificate proving the driver's ability to drive.
-For more information regarding age requirement, we recommend reading terms and conditions carefully before confirming your reservation.
+For more information regarding age requirements, we recommend reading terms and conditions carefully before confirming your reservation.

 The course of Scotland's over a thousand-year history is very complex, but also fascinating.
 The birth of Scotland occurred in the Palaeolithic Era, with the settlement of the first hunter-gatherers.
 However, its recorded history began with the Roman Empire arriving in 124 AD.
 Centuries later, the arrival of the Vikings and the Picts, who forged the Kingdom of Alba, ruled by the famous Macbeth.
 In the 12th century, Scotland became a feudal society, lands were turned into plantations and the economy flourished until the Battle of Stirling Bridge between Englishmen and Scots.
 Turmoil continued into the 14th century culminating to a signed letter by Scottish lords proclaiming the country as an independent sovereign state.
 A century later, Scotland was swept by the same renaissance wave that took hold around Europe, with advancements made in art, literature and politics.